danielvilas/DigitalTrains/dcc-turnout/README.md

   * Bootloader for uart if possible
   * if possible no BootX pins

+> Power and Dcc interface is moved to [Power Distribution](../DccBlocks/DccPowerDistribution/)

+From PowerDistribution:
+* Power selection from DCC or External 12V supply
+  * A switch is OK
+  * Auto selecction if possible
+* Power Rails
+  * 12V Vin
+  * 5V for accesories (servo, rele), Buck
+  * 3.3V for MCU If needed, LDO

 ## Subprojects
 * __[Devel Board](board/DccDev)__: Starting board, arduino factor.
 Finished.
 * __[Board](board/DccDecoder)__: Final board, under development
 * __[ServoPmosModule](modules/ServoPmosModule)__: Small board to enable/disable power to a servo.
+* __[Power Distribution](../DccBlocks/DccPowerDistribution/)__: Check this to see Power Distribution